-The NIGMP is isolated from population centres, but is important to local businesses and communities based within the vicinity of Port Lincoln.
-Most information in this section is reported for the Port Lincoln Statistical Area Level 2 or Local Government Area or the Lower Eyre Peninsula region (Bailey et al. 2012b, see Appendix C).
+The GIGMP is isolated from population centres, but is important to local businesses and communities based within the vicinity of Port Lincoln.
+Most information in this section is reported for the Port Lincoln Statistical Area Level 2, Local Government Area or the Lower Eyre Peninsula region (see Appendix C).